 Therapeutic Radiology 101, Clinical Clerkship in Radiation Therapy

 A flexible program designed to introduce the medical student to radiation therapy.
 The biological and physical bases of radiation therapy, together with clinical practice and ongoing research.
 Clinical exposure to patients with malignant disease, with between ninety and one hundred ten treated daily in the department.
 The student takes part in departmental conferences, clinics, lectures, and individual teaching sessions.
 Limited to two students at any time.
-Lynn D. Wilson, MD, MPH and staff.
+Roy H. Decker, MD, PhD and staff.

 Therapeutic Radiology 101b, Clinical Radiobiology